samuelbalcha/okra-scrapper/README.md

-# TS-Backend-Starter
+# Okra scraper

-This is a boiler plate project that has a basic setup to get started with typescript backend development.
+This is a data scraper for Okra.

 # Technical stack